Herbert Belter: Political resistance and execution

 At the university, Belter increasingly witnessed political repression and forced ideological alignment of the university's institutions.
-Despite of being warned by a wave of arrests of democratic students, the dissolution of the student council and the imprisonment of its chairman Wolfgang Natonek in 1948, Belter decided to take up opposition work.
+Despite being warned by a wave of arrests of democratic students, the dissolution of the student council and the imprisonment of its chairman Wolfgang Natonek in 1948, Belter decided to take up opposition work.
 He gathered a group of like-minded students around him and started to pass information about the situation in East Germany to the RIAS.
-He also began to distribute leaflets at the university to counter the SED's information monopoly - just like the White Rose group against Nazi Germany about ten years before.
+He also began to distribute leaflets at the university to counter the SED's information monopoly.

 On the occasion of the first "elections" of the People's Chamber, the group distributed leaflets which called for free elections in the inner city of Leipzig.
 On his way back home, Herbert Belter was arrested by the police.
 A subsequent house search delivered further leaflets and writings as well as information on Belter's comrades.

 The police handed over the members of the Belter group to the MGB.
 The prisoners were transferred to Moscow and put to trial in a secret proceeding.
 On January 20, 1951, Herbert Belter was sentenced to death as the group leader.
 His nine comrades were mostly sentenced to 25 years of heavy labor.
 During the trial, Belter admitted the accusations put up against him: "I have acted illegally because I was dissatisfied with the situation at the Leipzig University.
 We didn't have freedom of thought, freedom of speech and freedom of press."

-Herbert Belter was executed on April 28, 1951 under exclusion of the public.
+Herbert Belter was executed on April 28, 1951, under exclusion of the public.
 The trial and the execution remained secret until the incidents could be reconstructed after the opening of Russian archives in 1990.
 The Russian judiciary has officially rehabilitated Belter on May 23, 1994.

 Belter's body was cremated and his ashes were thrown in a mass grave at the Donskoi Cemetery.